 …once again, I like Clare’s writing.
 It is only because of her writing that I keep picking her books against my better judgement.
 This fantasy world becomes real when she creates such vivid images with her words.
 There were a few similarities between the imaginary worlds explained in The City of Bones and in Clockwork Angel so getting into the story was not difficult.
 Her writing is smooth and descriptive which is always needed for fantasy fiction.

 …I like Jem.
 Of all the new characters in this book, I like only Jem and Charlotte.
 James Carstairs is a flawed hero and his flaw makes him very appealing.
-He is a nice guy I like such positive characters.
+He is the ‘nice guy’ and I like such positive characters.
 I thought I would like Will and Tessa’s hate-to-love story more but I eventually started rooting for Jem because he is too adorable.
 If you too are a big supporter of ‘good heroes’ you might find yourself with me on the Jem support bus.

 I Do NOT Like Clockwork Angel Because,